kamaladewa/fabric-advisor-kam/README.md

-# Fabric Advisor
+# Fabric Advisor (ready)\n\nSimple Next.js app with an API route.
+Deploy to Vercel or run locally.

-A simple Next.js project with TailwindCSS.